Broadband help packages - check to see if you could save £250 a year on a social tariff

 After 12 months, Vodafone will reassess whether you are still eligible for the deal.

-This deal offers unlimited 15G data, calls and texts for £10 for up to six months.
+This deal offers unlimited 5G data, calls and texts for £10 for up to six months.
 Vodafone said the package is worth around £35 a month.

 How can Sky help me with broadband costs?

-Sky is another new entrant to the world of social tariffs with its Sky Broadband Basics package.
-It costs £20 a month and is for existing customers only.
+Sky Broadband Basics package costs £20 a month and is for existing customers only.
 The tariff offers 36Mb/s broadband for 18 months, and usually costs £25 a month.

 The same deal is available if you have Now TV, as it is part of Sky, but is called Now Broadband Basics.